Questions about the Amish and Agriculture

 The family farm has a special importance in Amish society.
 Pictured: Holmes County, Ohio community.

 Some Amish have started low-acreage, intensive produce farms as an alternative to the traditional dairy.
 Others raise a variety of animals, including poultry, deer, and hogs.
+Of course, gardening remains a mainstay for nearly all Amish families, regardless of their main occupations.
 Read more.

 No. In fact, most foods raised by the Amish are actually not organic.
 This often surprises outsiders.
 However, organic farming, while it has taken hold in recent years in some communities, is not the way Amish have traditionally farmed.